Pennine Way Route Description

 It’s vital to leave the summit of Cross Fell in the right direction and if you do, perhaps the greatest treat in the race awaits: the legendary Greg’s Hut, or Britain’s highest noodle bar (and, yes, that really is Father Christmas).
 Take care on the way as shake holes abound.

 From here, the ominously named Corpse Road makes navigation easy and semi-fast running possible all the way to Garrigill (which has a Post Office shop sometimes open, though it’s only about 5km to the Alston CP).
 Following the South Tyne towards Alston can be muddy.
-Be alert for the turning uphill to CP4, the Alston Adventure Centre.
+The YHA is located adjacent to the Pennine Way.

 The bad news is this will be most people’s least favourite section of the Pennine Way.
 The good news?
 Um… You’re still over halfway, right?
 The trail is mostly low-lying fields, farmland and old railway lines, likely to be muddy and route-finding is fiddly at times.
 The soggy wilderness of Blenkinsopp Common is no one’s favourite place (the path can be vague here).
 But at least arriving at Greenhead (which has a cafe and pub; off route) means the start of the inspiring, World Heritage-listed Hadrian’s Wall.
 Nav is straightforward (just follow the wall), but your calfs are in for a shock.